 Additionally, it will beep five times if the booster pump frequently starts and stops within a 20-minute session.
 This results in both the filtering indicator light and power indicator lights turning off.

-Differences Between the G2 vs. G3
+G2 vs. G3 – Differences

 G3 – Self-Maintenance with Automatic Flushing and Holiday Mode

-FCC, NSF 58 & 372 Certified vs Certifications Pending
+FCC & NSF Certified vs. Certifications Pending

 The G3 and G2 have over 400 chemical lab tests showing the filtered water from both is free from chemicals including cadmium, bisphenol A, benzene, formaldehyde, and more.
 However, G2 is Federal Communications Commission (FCC) compliant but still awaits NSF certification.

-7-Stage Filtration vs 5-Stage Filtration
+7-Stage Filtration vs. 5-Stage Filtration

 G3 uses seven stages of filtration to produce clear and great-tasting potable water.